International

 The International Scout Centre in Kandersteg, Switzerland is by far the most popular visited by UK Scouts.
 Find out more about Kandersteg at https://www.kisc.ch

-As your ACC International, it is my role to support all members of Derbyshire Scouts with any aspect of global Scouting.
+As your International, it is my role to support all members of Derbyshire Scouts with any aspect of global Scouting.
 Whether it's an activity idea for your Cub Scouts' global issues badge, or that confidence boost you need to take your Scouts abroad, please get in touch.